Dor1s/libfuzzer-workshop/README.md

 ## Contents
 1. An introduction to fuzz testing
-2. An exmaple of traditional (out-of-process, no guided) fuzzing
+2. An example of traditional fuzzing
 3. ...

 ## Links